wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 structure needs to be resized as the file size changes.
 Resizing operation typically requires relocating some structures to a larger block, or the usage of multiple levels of indirection.
 Both will decrease locality and increase fragmentation.

+The second type is global mapping, in which all files are mapped by the same global structure.
+The global mapping takes both the inode number of the file as well as the logical block number, and outputs the physical block number.
+The biggest advantage of global mapping is that the structure can be statically allocated, and does not require resizing, as the maximum number of mapping entries is known in advance: The maximum number of possible mappings will not exceed the number of available physical blocks.